 What is a Delaware Corporation?

-A Delaware Corporation allows you to raise capital investment for your business via stocks, upon which you have full control; unlike in most states in the U.S. and countries worldwide.
+A Delaware Corporation allows you to raise capital investment for your business via stocks, upon which you have full control; unlike most states in the U.S. and countries worldwide.

 There are several types of business entities that one can establish in the State of Delaware; however, corporations are unique to the extent that they give a higher chance for investment in your business.